center-for-threat-informed-defense/attack-workbench-frontend/docs/migration.md

 ## 3. Updating the install

 1. Navigate to the `attack-workbench-frontend` directory (containing the `docker-compose.yml` file)
-2. Rebuild the Workbench:
+2. Rebuild the ATT&CK Workbench:
 ```
 docker-compose down
 docker-compose up --build
 ```

-This will rebuild the Workbench and wipe the current data.
+This will rebuild the ATT&CK Workbench and may wipe the current data.
 The persistent database is now in use.

 3. Restore data

 ```
 docker run --rm -it -v temp:/from:ro -v attack-workbench-frontend_db-data:/to alpine ash -c "cd /from ; cp -av . /to"
 docker restart attack-workbench-database
 ```

 After restarting the database container, confirm that the ATT&CK Workbench contains the same data it did prior to the update by visiting `localhost` in your browser.

-4. Delete temp volume
+4. Delete `temp` volume

 Only delete the temp volume after confirming the database has been restored.
 ```